Shaikh Yusuf Harun

-Shaikh Yusuf Harun is the Executive Chairman of Bangladesh Economic Zones Authority.
+Shaikh Yusuf Harun is a retired Bangladeshi government official who served as the Executive Chairman of Bangladesh Economic Zones Authority.
 He is the former Senior Secretary at the Ministry of Public Administration.
 Earlier, he served as Deputy Commissioner of Dhaka District.

 Early life

-Harun was born on 15 May 1962 in Dargahpur Union, Assasuni Upazila, Satkhira District, East Pakistan, Pakistan.
+Harun was born on 15 May 1962 into a noble Bengali Muslim family of Shaikhs of Dargahpur Village, Assasuni Upazila, Satkhira District, East Pakistan, Pakistan.
+His father's name is Shaikh Aminur Rahman and his mother's name is Aklima Khatun.
 In 1978, he completed his S.S.C. from Paikgacha High School and in 1980 his H.S.C. from Brajalal College.
 He completed his bachelor's and master's in Applied Chemistry from the University of Rajshahi in 1984 and 1985 respectively.